bchen0867/interactiveDict/README.md

 # interactiveDict
 An interactive English dictionary application querying from a MySQL database.
+Features:
+- input validation
-Features include input validation, typo checker with close matches suggestions, etc.
+- typo checker with close matches suggestions